 UiPath vs. Power Automate — key differences

 In contrast, Power Automate is all about everyday tasks.
 Its architecture isn’t as open as UiPath’s, which hinders customizability but makes the tool more approachable for citizen developers.
 In addition, its ease of use and robust templates library match the needs of smaller companies that seek to streamline simple workflows.
-But there is one, particular scenario when Power Automate should be your pick – if your whole organization is based on Microsoft’s stack (Office 365, Azure, MS SQL, etc).
+But there is one scenario when Power Automate should be your pick – if your whole organization is based on Microsoft’s stack (Office 365, Azure, MS SQL, etc).

-It’s worth noting that just because UiPath and Power Automate target businesses of different scopes, it doesn’t mean that they are limited to them.
+It’s worth noting that just because UiPath and Power Automate target businesses of different scopes, it doesn’t mean they are limited to them.
 With some tweaking, you can use both platforms regardless of how big—or small—your organization is.

 Power Automate has several plans billed monthly that start as low as $15 per month, making it an affordable automation platform.
 However, note that the price depends on the number of users or flows, so the total cost can grow significantly as you scale up your automation scope.

 The power of UiPath comes at a cost.
 Sure, the monthly license price will vary depending on the project, but by choosing UiPath, you need to be ready to pay more.
-Remember, though, that automation is an investment; therefore, one should always weigh up the price against the long-term gains of RPA implementation.
+Remember, though, that automation is an investment; therefore, one should always weigh the price against the long-term gains of RPA implementation.

 Community and developer pool